Posted on Aug 5, 2020 in Editorial.

 It’s easy to think that every moment of our lives is being recorded – we have Facebook timelines full of memories and photo albums on our phones brimming with holiday snaps and grandchildren playing.
 Social media can be home to years of conversations and interactions, and it can be a good record of everything you’ve done.

 Longevity, though, is perhaps not something we associate with social media.
 Take MySpace, for example, was once the largest social media site in the world, with over 100 million users a month.
 Or Bebo, which became the most widely used social media site in the UK in the mid-2000s.
 These sites, as Facebook is now, were home to countless precious memories and photos.
 Now, they’ve faded into obscurity.

 When thinking about preserving a life for posterity, the focus has to be on longevity.
 Everyone would like to know more about their ancestors’ lives, and their ancestors’ ancestors’ lives.
 What information we do have, though, is often incomplete.
 A handful of photographs with no names or dates, maybe, or a half-remembered fact that your grandfather owned a shop somewhere that sold something.
 When the social media accounts fade, what will remain for future generations?

 That’s where an autobiography, or a memoir, comes in.
 After all, what has more lasting power than a book?

-When we say we produce ‘autobiographies’, the reality is that your LifeTime Memoirs’ project could be an autobiography or a memoir.
-Many of our authors want to write a complete history of their life, but others choose to focus just on their childhood, their career or even on another family member.
+When we say we produce ‘private autobiographies’, the reality is that your LifeTime Memoir could be an autobiography or a memoir.
+Many of our authors want to write a complete history of their life while others choose to focus just on their childhood, their career, or even on another family member.

-Although there are differences, a LifeTime can be whatever you want it to be: an autobiography, a memoir, a life story, a record.
-The beauty is that, however you refer to it, it is your story, captured for generations to come.
+Although there are differences, your LifeTime Memoir can be whatever you want it to be: an autobiography, a memoir, a life story, a record.
+The beauty is that however you refer to it, it is your story, captured for generations to come.